Search | Directories | Reference Tools

 Case Study

-(Consider having participants discuss a case.
-Case #5 on page 75 in the Presentation Tips section of this notebook would be appropriate.)
+[Consider having participants discuss a case study.
+Case #5 in the Presentation Tips section.]

 Conclusion

-Universal design means "the design of products and environments to be usable by all people, without the need for adaptation or specialized design."
+Universal design is "the design of products and environments to be usable by all people, without the need for adaptation or specialized design."

-If, in every format used to present information, we think about the variety of characteristics of individuals with whom we want to share this information, we can assure that everyone can access the content.
+If, in every way we present information, we think about the variety of characteristics of individuals with whom we want to share this information, we can ensure that everyone can access the content.

 Resources

-Here are some resources that might be useful to you as you work to maximize effective communication with all students in your classes.
-(Elaborate.)
+Here are some resources that might be useful to you as you work to maximize access to information for all students in your classes.
+[Elaborate.]

 Thank you for your time today and for your interest in finding ways to ensure that all of the students in our programs have equal opportunities to learn, explore interests, and express ideas.